-U.S. marriage rates have been on the decline, but it’s worth noting that, as things stand, there is no category for recording platonic marriages so it’s impossible to know how many have taken place.
+In Australia, data from the Australian Bureau of Statistics shows that marriage rates have dropped by 23.7% over the two decades between 2000 and 2019, perhaps signalling a move away from traditional notions of marriage among younger generations.
+It’s worth noting that, as things stand, there is no category for recording platonic marriages so it’s impossible to know how many have taken place.

 "We live together, we have plans of owning a home together, we love each other in sickness and in health.
 We communicate every day.
 If there is a decision that needs to be made in my life, I will use her as a point of guidance," explains Chiderah, who works in PR and as a model.
 "Deidre is the person I turn to in everything.
 Oftentimes in friendship you don't talk every day.
 There can be distance in terms of communication.
 Deidre knows me better than anyone in this world and I love her."